fgindraud/modern-cpp/session-4-smartpointers/info.md

 Shared pointers ([`std::shared_ptr<T>`](http://en.cppreference.com/w/cpp/memory/shared_ptr))  are copyable smart pointers that free the managed memory when the last copy of the pointer is destroyed.
 They can be useful when managing shared resources or DAG-like structures.

-Be careful though, they are more costly that unique pointers, in particular at creation and destruction [Details](https://stackoverflow.com/questions/22295665/how-much-is-the-overhead-of-smart-pointers-compared-to-normal-pointers-in-c).
+Be careful though, they are more costly that unique pointers, in particular at creation and destruction.
+[Details](https://stackoverflow.com/questions/22295665/how-much-is-the-overhead-of-smart-pointers-compared-to-normal-pointers-in-c).
+Also, cycles of shared pointers can keep each other alive and lead to memory leaks.

 Example: [shared.cpp](shared.cpp)